 - Team cohesion

-Typically, an onboarding process takes at least three months for a standard worker but for an executive, this can easily take up to 12 months for an effective onboarding program.
+Typically, an onboarding process takes at least three months for a standard worker, but for an executive, this can easily take up to 12 months for an effective onboarding program.

-A successful onboarding process ensures compliance, clarifies expectations, and builds connections.
-How can these 3Cs be ensured? – Through monitoring and metrics, also known as the “KPIs/Key Performance Indicators”.
-And this leads us to the 30-60-90 day plan.
+A successful onboarding process ensures compliance, clarifies expectations and builds connections.
+How can these 3Cs be ensured? – Through monitoring and metrics, also known as the “KPIs/Key Performance Indicators.”
+And this leads us to the 30-60-90-day plan.

 What is a 30-60-90 day plan?

-This is how the 30-60-90 day plan is like — it is a performance metric that maps out the objectives and priorities of a new hire executive in the first 90 days of employment.
+This is what the 30-60-90 day plan is like — it is a performance metric that maps out the objectives and priorities of a new hire executive in the first 90 days of employment.

 The plan consists of milestones or performance indicators with agreed ratings.
 We all know that executives have a lot on their plate.
 This 30-60-90 day plan will guide them to stay on track and follow through with their goals within the first 3 months.